Kyndl/Notes/README.md

-# Notes for our class for subject Czech language and literature
+# Notes for our class for subjects
+## Notes are in czech and current subjects are : Český jazyk a literatura,Hardware